 Personalities of Political World Leaders This research includes several tracks, including a collaborative project on Turkish leaders and a new project (Breaking Bad) on how leader personalities change over time.

 National Roles: Contestation & Socialisation This research extends my prior theoretical and empirical analyses of internal disagreements over national role conceptions and their influence on foreign policy.
 A collaborative project examines the relationship between sovereignty and roles in the Brexit referendum.

 Coalition Cabinets, Political Parties, & Parliaments in Foreign Policy My research continues to examine the effects of coalition cabinets and political party disagreements on foreign policy.
 I am part of a research team doing comparative analyses of parties’ positions on military deployments and the politicization of security policy in parliamentary votes.
 We have created and extended a database of deployment votes: http://deploymentvotewatch.eu/.

 The Future of Foreign Policy Analysis (FPA) Following my editorial work on the Oxford Research Encyclopaedia of Foreign Policy Analysis, I am co- editing (with Cameron Thies) the Oxford Handbook of Foreign Policy Analysis.
 This Handbook aims to re-position FPA to a central analytic location within the study of International Relations.

 Topics interested in supervising

 foreign & security policy * political psychology * political leadership * group decision-making * parliamentary systems * the role of individuals and domestic politics in international relations

-If you are interested in being supervised by Juliet Kaarbo, please see the links below for more information:
+If you are interested in being supervised by Juliet Kaarbo, please see the links below (open in new windows) for more information: